ofenbach/catengine/README.md

 - add automatic positions function (screen independent)
 - add automatic particle, gravity functions
 - reduce code (make it even simpler to use)
+If you want to test out some new features that aren't public yet,
+check out the develop-branch!

 # future plans
 Maybe I will put this engine into a GUI so it works like scratch (https://scratch.mit.edu/).